 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where sokolovaite typically forms.
+Look in alkaline pegmatites country, the host setting where sokolovaite typically forms.
 If you start seeing quartz, microcline, aegirine in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous masses habit, so train your eye for that shape before scanning the outcrop.